 Infuse projects with autumnal appeal with Pumpkin Real Milk Paint.
 With the same nutty orange hue as its namesake, this powdered milk paint brings to mind candy corn, jack-o’-lanterns and the best fall has to offer.
 Use this warm hue to adorn home decor throughout the harvest season and beyond.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.